seanpue/graphtransliterator/docs/bundled.rst

 .. note::

-  Python code on this page: :jupyter-download:script:`bundled` Jupyter Notebook: :jupyter-download:notebook:`bundled`
+  Python code on this page: :jupyter-download-script:`bundled` Jupyter Notebook: :jupyter-download-notebook:`bundled`

 Graph Transliterator includes bundled transliterators in a :class:`Bundled` subclass of :class:`GraphTransliterator` that can be used as follows: